xuf-95/logseq-notes-repo/pages/L1%3A A private conversation.md

 - Last week, i went go to threat.
 I had a very good site, the play was very interesting,  i didn't enjoy it.
 A young man and a young woman was siting behind me.
 They ware talked aloudy.
 I got very angry.
+I alomst listing
+-